MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/diagnosing-windows-runtime-component-error-conditions.md

 ---
 title: Diagnosing Windows Runtime Component error conditions
-description: This article provides additional information about restrictions on Windows Runtime Components written with managed code. ms.assetid: CD0D0E11-E68A-411D-B92E-E9DECFDC9599 ms.date: 02/08/2017 ms.topic: article
+description: This article provides additional information about restrictions on Windows Runtime components written with managed code. ms.assetid: CD0D0E11-E68A-411D-B92E-E9DECFDC9599 ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---

 # Diagnosing Windows Runtime Component error conditions

-This article provides additional information about restrictions on Windows Runtime Components written with managed code.
-It expands on the information that is provided in error messages from [Winmdexp.exe (Windows Runtime Metadata Export Tool)](https://docs.microsoft.com/dotnet/framework/tools/winmdexp-exe-windows-runtime-metadata-export-tool), and complements the information on restrictions that is provided in [Creating Windows Runtime Components in C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).
+This article provides additional information about restrictions on Windows Runtime components written with managed code.
+It expands on the information that is provided in error messages from [Winmdexp.exe (Windows Runtime Metadata Export Tool)](https://docs.microsoft.com/dotnet/framework/tools/winmdexp-exe-windows-runtime-metadata-export-tool), and complements the information on restrictions that is provided in [Windows Runtime components with C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).

 This article doesn’t cover all errors.
 The errors discussed here are grouped by general category, and each category includes a table of associated error messages.
 Search for message text (omitting specific values for placeholders) or for message number.
 If you don’t find the information you need here, please help us improve the documentation by using the feedback button at the end of this article.
 Include the error message.
 Alternatively, you can file a bug at the Microsoft Connect website.

 ## Error message for implementing async interface provides incorrect type

-Managed Windows Runtime Components cannot implement the Universal Windows Platform (UWP) interfaces that represent asynchronous actions or operations ([IAsyncAction](https://docs.microsoft.com/windows/desktop/api/windows.foundation/nn-windows-foundation-iasyncaction), [IAsyncActionWithProgress&lt;TProgress&gt;](https://docs.microsoft.com/previous-versions/br205784(v=vs.85)), [IAsyncOperation&lt;TResult&gt;](https://docs.microsoft.com/uwp/api/Windows.Foundation.IAsyncOperation_TResult_), or [IAsyncOperationWithProgress&lt;TResult, TProgress&gt;](https://docs.microsoft.com/uwp/api/Windows.Foundation.IAsyncOperationWithProgress_TResult_TProgress_)).
-Instead, the .NET Framework provides the [AsyncInfo](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.windowsruntime?redirectedfrom=MSDN) class for generating async operations in Windows Runtime Components.
-The error message that Winmdexp.exe displays when you try to implement an async interface incorrectly refers to this class by its former name, AsyncInfoFactory.
-The .NET Framework no longer includes the AsyncInfoFactory class.
+Managed Windows Runtime components cannot implement the Universal Windows Platform (UWP) interfaces that represent asynchronous actions or operations ([IAsyncAction](https://docs.microsoft.com/windows/desktop/api/windows.foundation/nn-windows-foundation-iasyncaction), [IAsyncActionWithProgress&lt;TProgress&gt;](https://docs.microsoft.com/previous-versions/br205784(v=vs.85)), [IAsyncOperation&lt;TResult&gt;](https://docs.microsoft.com/uwp/api/Windows.Foundation.IAsyncOperation_TResult_), or [IAsyncOperationWithProgress&lt;TResult, TProgress&gt;](https://docs.microsoft.com/uwp/api/Windows.Foundation.IAsyncOperationWithProgress_TResult_TProgress_)).
+Instead, .NET provides the [AsyncInfo](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.windowsruntime?redirectedfrom=MSDN) class for generating async operations in Windows Runtime components.
+The error message that Winmdexp.exe displays when you try to implement an async interface incorrectly refers to this class by its former name, AsyncInfoFactory. .NET no longer includes the AsyncInfoFactory class.

 | Error number | Message Text|
 |--------------|-------------|